Meet our furry friends! Find out more about the lovely creatures you can meet when you visit.

-Two Kune Kune pigs have also recently arrived at the visitor attraction.
+A Kune Kune pig has also recently arrived at the visitor attraction.
 Smaller and dumpier than standard pigs, and interestingly, the name Kune Kune (pronounced Cooney Cooney) means fat and round in Maori.
-Dobbies challenged locals in a competition to come up with cute names for the piggies - ‘Petal’ and ‘Blossom’ are now settling in well to their Plantasia home!
+Dobbies challenged locals in a competition to come up with cute names for the pig - ‘Petal’ is now settling in well to their Plantasia home!

 The Texel Sheep originates from the Island of Texel, one of the north-western Islands off Holland where it has been known since Roman times, the Texel produces a good quality fleece which is used for hosiery yarns and knitting wool.

 The Shetland pony is a breed of pony originating in the Shetland Isles.
 They range in size from a minimum height of approximately 28 inches to 42 inches.
 Shetland ponies have heavy coats, short legs and are considered to be quite intelligent.
 We have two ponies at Plantasia, nosy Tootsie who loves getting stroked and playful Midnight.